-Researchers may bring laptop and tablet computers into the library.
-Computers must be removed from their cases and the cases must be stored in the lockers provided.
+Researchers may bring laptops and tablets into the library, along with their power cords.
+Computers must be removed from their cases, and the cases must be stored in the lockers provided in the orientation room.

-Computers will be inspected by a member of the library staff each time the computer is removed from the MHS reading room by the researcher.
+Laptops will be inspected by a library staff member each time a researcher removes them from the MHS reading room.

 WiFi is available throughout the library.

-To allow researchers to create reference images of materials in our collections, cameras may be brought into the library.
-Camera cases must be stored in the lockers provided.
+To allow researchers to create images of materials in our collections, cameras, cell phones, and power cords may be brought into the library.
+Camera cases must be stored in the lockers provided in the orientation room.

 Researchers may photograph most materials in our collections.
-Materials protected by copyright and materials in collections with use specific restrictions may not be photographed.
-Researchers must speak to a member of the library staff and obtain a form before photographing any MHS owned material.
+Materials protected by copyright and materials in restricted collections may not be photographed.

-Any requests to take photographs, in the reading room or by appointment, may be denied if doing so will jeopardize the safety of our collections or disrupt the climate of the library.
+Any requests to take photographs, in the reading room or by appointment, may be denied if doing so jeopardizes the safety of our collections or is otherwise disruptive.

-If possible, researchers are strongly urged to bring personal notes in electronic form on a laptop or tablet computer.
-Researchers are not allowed to bring notebooks, folders, or loose leaf notepaper into the library.
-In situations when a researcher requires use of personal notes, the Reader Services staff will copy up to 20 pages of notes onto MHS approved paper for use in the library.
+We urge researchers, if possible, to bring personal notes in electronic form on a laptop or tablet.
+Researchers are not allowed to bring notebooks, folders, pens, or loose-leaf notepaper into the library.
+If a researcher requires the use of personal notes written on paper, the Reader Services staff will copy up to 20 pages onto MHS-approved paper for use in the library.

-To facilitate researcher's work the MHS provides both lined and blank notepaper, index cards, and pencils for use in the library.
-The use of pens is not permitted.
-All notes will be checked by a Reader Services staff member upon exiting the reading room.
+MHS provides lined and blank notepaper, index cards, pencils, and magnifying glasses for use in the library.
+A reader services staff member will inspect researchers’ notes upon their exiting the reading room.

-To assist with reading difficult manuscripts magnifying glasses are available upon request.
-Researchers requiring additional equipment to enhance accessibility (readers, more powerful magnifiers, etc.) should speak to the reference librarian prior to their visit to have the equipment approved for use in the library.
+Researchers requiring additional equipment to enhance the accessibility of manuscript materials (e.g., readers, more powerful magnifiers) should speak to a reference librarian prior to their visit to have the equipment approved for use in the library.

 Researchers may not bring outside books or manuscript material into the library.
-Exceptions may be made at the discretion of the reference librarian.
-All materials of this type will be subjected to inspection before being removed from the reading room.
+Exceptions may be made only at the discretion of a reference librarian.
+In these instances, materials will be subject to inspection before they are removed from the reading room.